sjproctor/rails_challenges/wildlife_tracker/README.md

 #### Story: As the consumer of the API, I can list all the animals in a database.
 An animal has the following information: common name, latin name, kingdom (mammal, insect).
-Hint: Make a few animals using Rails Console (done)
+Hint: Make a few animals using Rails Console
-- In terminal: `rails generate resource Animal common_name:string latin_name:string kingdom:string`
+- In terminal: `$ rails generate resource Animal common_name:string latin_name:string kingdom:string`
   - This creates the model, controller, view folder, and all the routes
-  - Remove the views: `rm -rf app/views/animals`
+  - Remove the views: `$ rm -rf app/views/animals`
-  - Remove the stylesheet: `rm app/assets/stylesheets/animals.scss`
+  - Remove the stylesheet: `$ rm app/assets/stylesheets/animals.scss`
 - `rails db:migrate`
 - `rails c`
 - Add some content to the database: